The Root Chakra

 Connect to nature.

-Go in nature like a shaman would do, knowing that everything is alive.
+Go into nature like a shaman would do, knowing that everything is alive.
 You can speak to the spirit of the elements, the animals and the plants.
 You can feel the power of the sea, the lakes and the mountains.
-Be in nature asking questions and listening to the whispers.
+Be in nature, asking questions and listening to the whispers.
 Allow nature to teach you about grounding, belonging, feeling safe and loved unconditionally, about your body and health, about your natural gifts and talents as a unique earthling.

 Earthing.